Badbeef1/Badbeef1/README.md

 ## 🙋‍♂️ About Me

 - Hi there!
-My name is Simon Malboeuf and I am a software engineering student at ÉTS in Montréal.
+My name is Simon Malboeuf and I am a software developer from Montreal.

 ## 💻 Skills